(also known as: spinning)

 Explanation: Very often, people's ideas of God are a result of their values, not the other way around.
 This is made clear by the cultural shifts on moral issues that correlate with people's interpretation of the Bible (one example being Christian's views on homosexuality).
 Bret may genuinely believe his narrative, but it was most likely a result of the spin doctoring of another person or organization.

-Exception: They are situations where there is no objective truth to a view and data can be looked in multiple ways, such as the classic "is the glass-half-full or half-empty" question.
+Exception: They are situations where there is no objective truth to a view and data can be looked at in multiple ways, such as the classic "is the glass-half-full or half-empty" question.

 Tip: Consider the source's biases.
 This will help with detecting spin doctoring.